Azure/application-gateway-kubernetes-ingress/docs/how-tos/helm-upgrade.md

     ```bash
     NAME                                                    CHART VERSION   APP VERSION     DESCRIPTION
+    application-gateway-kubernetes-ingress/ingress-azure    1.0.0           1.0.0           Use Azure Application Gateway as the ingress for an Azure...
     application-gateway-kubernetes-ingress/ingress-azure    0.7.0-rc1       0.7.0-rc1       Use Azure Application Gateway as the ingress for an Azure...
     application-gateway-kubernetes-ingress/ingress-azure    0.6.0           0.6.0           Use Azure Application Gateway as the ingress for an Azure...
     ```